For those of you who didn’t get to see last month’s quiz, here it is again with the answer to follow:

 Is she a real person?

 Yes!
-She sent us her case!
+She sent me her case!
 It’s kind of a bonus!
 So, here she is now.
-Ladies and gentlemen, I give you….Milton Berle!
-I mean, Sumita Chaudry!!!!!!
-(I always get those two mixed up!)
+Ladies and gentlemen, I give you….the one and only….
+Sumita Chaudry!!!!!!

 Thank you, thank you!
 I’d like to begin by saying that this is not my picture.
 Who is it?